arodriguez133/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+- sessions store data in the server and JWT's are based on tokens in the cookies.
+This means that the client is responsible for authentication and not the server.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+- bcrypt hashes passwords using a specific secret.
+If any one piece of the password or secret is wrong the password is still safe.
+The secret is also stored in the env variables.

 3. How are unit tests different from integration and end-to-end testing?

+- unit tests tests specific pieces of code. integration tests ensure that pieces of the code work properly. end to end tests test the whole: the project from beginning to end.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+   -In test driven development, developers write tests first and write them to fail.
+The next step is coding around the test in order to create passing tests.
+Finally, refactor if needed.
+Test driven development makes code clean and simpler.